 In 2012, RWA and RBSC presented an extraordinary exhibit of work made by the artists and local youth who had collected all of the plastics and debris off the Rockaway shore.
 Later that spring the murals were exhibited at the Queens Museum of Art.

 As a result of the attention it drew, RWA students elected to continue these efforts through school workshops intended to raise awareness amongst other school children about ways to reduce, reuse and recycle shoreline debris.

-In June 2016, RWA will be exhibiting the work of hundreds of young people and schools that have participated in this project at the RISE Center at Firehouse 59.
+RWA will be exhibiting the work of hundreds of young people and schools that have participated in this project at the RISE Center at Firehouse 59 in June.
 This will be our inaugural exhibit for the RISE Center and is important that it supports our mission to actively engage the community in raising awareness and appreciation of the natural environment.

 |» Washed Ashore Video|